 Although, not EXACTLY like My Pizza’s, the version I created is pretty darn close and will help satisfy us between visits.

 We start with a classic no-knead dough (which I found via My Name is Yeh who found it via Jim Lahey, thanks guys!)
 This is a REALLY easy dough recipe (it literally takes less than 5 minutes to whip up), but you have to plan in advance since it takes at least 18 hours to rise.
 Once the dough has finished rising, simply split it up into parts depending on how big of a pizza you want to make (four parts make mini, more single-serving pizzas, while two parts make a pizza that will serve 3-4 people.)
+Use some and freeze the rest (hello, meal prep hack!)
 OR – since it’s already Friday and we want this pizza tonight, we can just buy a pre-made crust or dough at the grocery store on our way home from work.
 Sound good?

 Then, we add the toppings that will get baked on top of the dough.
 Mayo for sauce, mozzarella for cheese, pastrami, and red onions (cooking the onions will help take away some of their bite.)